NextronSystems/broker-network-manual/usage/administration.rst

    :alt: Using the Lobby

 .. note::
     You might need to restart the Lobby after the initial setup.
+To do this, run ``sudo systemctl restart asgard-lobby.service`` on the CLI of your Lobby.

 Broker
 ~~~~~~

-Once you installed your Lobby via the ``nextronInstaller`` you can start to configure it.
+Once you installed your Broker via the ``nextronInstaller`` you can start to configure it.

-To do this, we have to connect to our ASGARD Management Center.
-Navigate to ``Asset Management`` > ``Broker Network``.
+To do this, we have to connect the Broker to our ASGARD Management Center.
+Navigate to ``Asset Management`` > ``Broker Network`` in your ASGARD Management Center.

 On the top right corner, click ``Add Broker``.
 Please fill in the FQDN for the Gatekeeper.
 Additionally, if the Broker should be reached via the open internet, you can assign a FQDN for the agents as well (make sure to set the A-Record in your public domain).
 You can leave the ``Group`` as default, but should change it accordingly if you set a different group earlier for your Lobby.